posted on Wednesday, May 17, 2017

 Is Arkani-Hamed right?
 Is space-time “doomed”?

 Nima Arkani-Hamed of the Institute for Advanced Studies in Princeton says, “Almost all of us believe that space-time doesn’t really exist, space-time is doomed and has to be replaced by some more primitive building blocks.”
 2 That quote is from 06 minutes, 11 seconds of a lecture Arkani-Hamed gave in 2014 at the Perimeter Institute in Ontario.
 Max Tegmark of MIT and Stephen Hawking of Cambridge want to throw out infinity, yet none of them are ready to throw out the big bang theory.
 Bruce Camber says, “I think that’s where we all need to begin.
-The theory defies the three most basic principles in science and mathematics: (1) a simple start, (2) a simple logic, and (3) a simple logical start for infinity, indeterminacy, fluctuations, incompleteness, and imperfections.
+The theory defies three most basic principles in science and mathematics: (1) a simple start, (2) a simple logic, and (3) a simple logical start for complex topics like infinity, indeterminacy, fluctuations, incompleteness, and imperfections.

 Camber has been communicating with leading scholars for as long as he can remember.
 In December 2011 he began coordinating the Big Board-little universe project; and by 2014, Camber began to question the voracity of the big bang theory.
-He had multiplied the Planck units by 2, over and over and over again and in that process he discovered that there are just over 200 base-2 steps to go from the first moment of creation to the Age of the Universe.
+He had multiplied the Planck units by 2, over and over and over again and in that process he discovered that there are 202 base-2 steps to go from the first moment of creation to the Age of the Universe.
 By focusing on the fractional seconds of the early life of the universe, Notations 1 to 143, he began to identify the evolution of each of the big bang epochs, all without a bang.
-“Not even a little bang,” he commented, “There is a natural inflation and it provides a more ordered, quiet expansion of the universe.”
+“Not even a little bang,” he commented, “there is a natural inflation and it provides a more ordered, quiet expansion of the universe.”